Laser Wakefield Acceleration in a Capillary Gas Cell Producing GeV-Scale High-Quality Electron Beams: Hydrodynamic Simulation of Capillary Gas Cell

 \subsection{Hydrodynamic Simulation Details}

 The capillary setup considered in our study has three inlets (Inlet-1, Inlet-2, and Inlet-3) and two outlets along its axis, as illustrated in Fig. \ref{fig_sch}(b).
 The axial length (i.e., along $\hat x$) of the square-shaped capillary was considered to be 16 mm, with transverse size in each direction (i.e., $\hat y$ and $\hat z$) of 500 $\mu$m.
 Additionally, two cubic boxes (pressure ports) with larger volumes (2 mm in each direction) were placed at the capillary entrance (left edge) and exit (right edge) to mimic the experimental vacuum configuration.
+Square-shaped capillaries are commonly used in LWFA experiments, primarily because they are easier to manufacture and assemble than the circular ones \cite{kruchinin2025experimental}.
 Inlet-1 is located 1.5 mm from the capillary entrance.
 Inlet-2 and Inlet-3 are separated by a fixed distance of 10.0 mm, while the separation between Inlet-1 and Inlet-2 was varied by adjusting the position of Inlet-2.
 Inlets are also considered to be square-shaped gas supply channels with a transverse size of 500 $\mu$m and a length of 5 mm.
 Inlet-1 was filled with a mixture of nitrogen (N$_2$) and helium (He) gases, with $10\%$ and $90\%$ molar (volume) concentrations, respectively.
 Inlet-2 and Inlet-3 were filled with pure helium ($100\%$) gas only.
 The gas flow inside the capillary was driven by the pressure difference between the inlets and outlets.
 The outlet pressure (i.e., at the vacuum-facing domain walls) was maintained at $1.0 \times 10^{-6}$ mbar.
 In the simulations, Inlet-1 and Inlet-2 were set to a fixed pressure of 30 mbar, while Inlet-3 was typically set to 40 mbar.
 In some cases, all inlets were set to 30 mbar.